Director of Farm Operations

-Sole Food Street Farms is seeking a Director of Farm Operations to manage and support a large staff including long-time employees and seasonal volunteers.
-The position will be expected to actively participate in all daily farm activities in addition to administration and planning.
+Sole Food Street Farms is seeking a Director of Farm Operations to manage and work alongside a large staff including long-time employees and seasonal volunteers.
+The position will be expected to actively participate in all day-to-day activities with employees in addition to applicable administration work.
 The right candidate will be production driven, but also socially engaged and excited about working with diverse groups of people in an urban environment.

 Farm Site Management

-- Maintain steady harvest flow for three farmers’ markets, CSA and twice-weekly Fresh Sheet
+- Maintain steady harvest flow for four farmers’ markets, CSA and twice-weekly restaurant deliveries

-- Ensure consistent and timely harvests for quality produce
+- Ensure consistent and timely harvests of quality produce

 - Help with post-harvest processing as needed